 Our senior section pupils are fortunate to have some wonderful trips out to complement their education.
 Year 8 pupils go to the Natural History Museum in Oxford for a combined Art and Science day where they study evolution combined with a drawing workshop.
 Some of our pupils will embark upon a cultural guide of Oxford and will find out details of our beautiful buildings to promote a love of enquiry (not to mention an appreciation of the different flavours of ice cream on offer!).
 There is also a post-exam trip to Normandy where the boys will have a balance of being immersed in French culture and history along with more relaxing trips such as a visit to a goat farm.
 We also offer post-exam days where the boys can sample kayaking or swimming at Coral Reef.

 Year 7 boys enjoy a field trip to Sutton Courtney to support their environmental studies.
-There is also the much anticipated day at LaserTag when the two Year 7 forms compete for the upper hand in strategic and team-based events – including their teachers, it has to be said!
+There is also the much anticipated day at LaserTag when the two Year 7 forms compete - as do their teachers, it has to be said! - for the upper hand in strategic and team-based events.

 A Typical School Day